t0mg/yodelog/README.md

 **Write Markdown.
 Push to GitHub.
 Broadcast everywhere.**

 Yodelog is a stateless, serverless microblogging pipeline.
 Write your micro-posts inside Markdown files, push to `main`, and a GitHub Action automatically broadcasts them to **Mastodon** and **BlueSky**.
-Keep your repository private, or make it public to also publish your content as a **GitHub Pages** website.
+Keep your repository private, or make it public to also publish your content as a [Docsify](https://docsify.js.org/) website on **GitHub Pages**.

 ---